archanas-21/Kovai.co/README.md

 - **Limitations**:
   - Requires valid Firebase and MongoDB Atlas credentials to function fully.
 Without a valid `MONGODB_URI`, the backend server will start but API calls will fail.

-## 🤖 AI Usage Summary
-This application was built using Google's Antigravity AI coding assistant.
-The AI planned the application architecture, scaffolded the frontend and backend structure, authored the components, wrote the API routes, and configured Tailwind CSS and Vite.